a1shverma/Diabetes-Pima-Prediction/Notebooks/Projects/MachineLearningWithPython-master/README.md

 # Predict Diabetes using PIMA dataset
-Predict whetehr a person is likely to have diabetes based on various factors derived from PIMA dataset.
+Predict whether a person is likely to have diabetes based on various factors derived from PIMA dataset.
 Final Algorithm used - Logistic Regression